grouprise/grouprise/README.md

 ## Contributing

-The source code of grouprise itself is released under the [AGPLv3](LICENSE), which is included in the [LICENSE](LICENSE) file.
+The source code of grouprise itself is released under the [AGPL version 3 or later](LICENSE), which is included in the [LICENSE](LICENSE) file.

 See [CONTRIBUTING.md](./CONTRIBUTING.md)